jfordjuoh/P8105_HW3_jf3354/JF_HW3.md

     ##  3rd Qu.:16.00
     ##  Max.   :21.00

-# In the instacart data there are 15 columns and 1,384,617 rows.
+\#Answer: In the instacart data there are 15 columns and 1,384,617 rows.
 Some variables included the aisle, aisle ID, product id, order numbers, user id, and day of the week which only included 6 days.
 The data is organized by the order. number.

-\#There are 134 aisles.
+\#Answer: There are 134 aisles.
 The fresh vegetables aisle(n=150609) and fresh fruits aisle (n= 150473) are the aisles where the most items are ordered from, respectively.

 ``` r
 instacart %>%